northstowekarate/northstowekarate.github.io/index.md

 priority: 1.0
 changeFrequency: monthly
 ---
-# Welcome to Northstowe Karate Club
+# Northstowe Karate Club - Traditional Martial Arts in Northstowe, Cambridge

 At Northstowe Karate Club, we are committed to teaching traditional Shotokan Karate in a supportive and friendly environment.
 Whether you are a beginner or an experienced practitioner, our club offers a place for everyone to learn, grow, and achieve their personal best.